hungerf3/Pike-Deep-Zoom-Tools/readme.txt

 Tilecutter is a tool for splitting a large source image into a Zoomify or Deep Zoom tileset.

-It was designed with a goal of having as few limits as to the maximum size of the image that could be processed, and is less flexable than other tools that are restricted to images which can be loaded into memory.
+It was designed with a goal of having few limits as to the maximum size of the image that could be processed, and is less flexable than other tools that are restricted to images which can be loaded into memory.